-The overtime premium is half of your usual hourly rate.
-This means you are entitled to “time and a half" – the employee’s usual hourly rate plus the 50% overtime premium – for every overtime hour you work.
+If you're working overtime, you're entitled to “time and a half" (your usual hourly rate plus a 50% overtime premium) for every overtime hour you work.

 Not all employees are eligible to receive overtime.
-An employee’s right to receive overtime pay is dependent on the nature and extent of coverage required by federal and state law.
-The key determinants are (1) the nature and extent of the employee’s job duties and (2) the number of hour per week that the employee regularly and routinely works.
+Your right to receive overtime pay depends on the coverage required by federal and state law.
+The key factors are:

 While a vast majority of employers are required to pay overtime, this requirement does not necessary apply to all employees who work for the employer.
-Nor does this requirement apply to very small employers.
+It also may not apply to very small employers.

-In order to determine whether an employer is required to pay overtime, it is necessary to determine whether it is covered by the Federal Fair Labor Standards Act (FLSA), which is the wage and hour law passed long ago by the Congress and which set forth the basic principles that govern overtime pay.
+In order to determine whether an employer is required to pay overtime, you first need to determine whether it is covered by the Federal Fair Labor Standards Act (FLSA), a wage and hour law passed by the Congress which set forth the basic principles that govern overtime pay.
 A business is ordinarily covered by the FLSA if it has $500,000 or more in annual sales or revenues.

 Even if the employer is smaller, however, it may still covered by the FLSA if it is engaged in what Congress calls “interstate commerce" – i.e., conducts business across state line by between states.
 Interstate commerce is a very elastic concept and includes making telephone calls, email or sending faxes to or from another state, sending mail out of state, or shipping handling packages or products that come from or go to another state.

 If the employer is so small or local to be covered by the FLSA, it still might be covered by the overtime law of the state in which it has a home base or is doing business.
 In cases of doubt, it is always a good idea to contact the labor department of the state where the employee works to get further information.